 ♫ Can you make a list of what you CAN control and change one of these?

 ♫ Where can you meet people who make you feel good about yourself?

 ♫ Can you increase your resilience through healing nutrition, exercise or giving back?

 What about when your condition changes?
 My therapist reminded me that where for example someone with an acute illness has time to heal, lick their wounds and recover at the end of their treatment, living with disability or chronic conditions means you’re not afforded that opportunity.
 Had to get rid of a PA?
 No time to reflect, must crack on and find a new one!
 But where is the opportunity to grieve, to be angry, to cry about what happened?
 All this stuff gets shoved under the carpet until your mind and body forces you to take notice and usually this doesn’t happen in a helpful way.
 Better to make a conscious choice to create that opportunity, make regular time to be ours true selves, to allow our emotions to be felt and acknowledged safely, because that’s all they want those icky emotions…they just need to be ‘in motion’.
 This keeps our batteries fuller and helps to recharge our adrenal glands so we are in a better place to deal with the next challenge.

 As always, we KNOW this process isn’t easy and needs constant work and you may need support from us or another support worker at some point (read my blog on marginal gains here), which is OK.
 Disability is a complex things and it needs time…

-If you are unable to afford our 1-2-1 support (we have no funding at present) but connect to what I’ve written above that sometimes you need someone alongside you to encourage and challenge you to make changes, please help us with our new mission of compiling a resource you can access in your home.
-You can help us by completing our short questionnaire here: or by donating here towards the project (we are crowdfunding, which means you will get access to the resource when it’s complete).
+If you are unable to afford our 1-2-1 support (we have no funding at present) but connect to what I’ve written above that sometimes you need someone alongside you to encourage and challenge you to make changes, please do join our more affordable Wellbeing Community & Programme here.

 Thanks for reading, Mel